lnferreira/chronnets/README.md

 ### Contact

-If you have questions or sugestions, send us an email:
+If you have questions or sugestions, send us a message:

 **Leonardo N. Ferreira**<br>
 [ferreira@leonardonascimento.com](mailto:ferreira@leonardonascimento.com)<br>